ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

-The syntax nodes have a lot of those little rewrite helpers like `AddSelection`.
-These helper methods basically branch of the syntax tree and return the new version.
+The syntax nodes have a lot of little rewrite helpers like `AddSelection`.
+These helper methods basically branch of the syntax tree and return a new version that contains the applied change.
+In our case we get a new `SelectionSetNode` that now also contains a field `createdBy` with an alias `createdById`.
+In a real-world implementations you should use a more complex alias name like `___internal_field_createdById` in order to avoid collisions with field selections of the query.

-Query delegation rewriter are registered with the dependency injection and not with our stitching builder.
+Query delegation rewriters are registered with the dependency injection and not with our stitching builder.

 ```csharp
 services.AddQueryDelegationRewriter<AddCreatedByIdQueryRewriter>();
 ```

+> Query delegation rewriters are hosted as scoped services and you can be injected `IStitchingContext` and `ISchema` in order to access the remote schemas or the stitched schema for advanced type information.

-With that setup the engine will always fetch the requested field for us when a `Message` object is requested.
+With that setup the stitching engine will always fetch the requested field for us when a `Message` object is requested.

 So, now let us move on to write a little middleware that copies this data into our scoped resolver context data map.
-The data in this map will only be available to the resolvers in the subtree if the message type.
+The data in this map will only be available to the resolvers in the subtree of the message type.

 A field middleware has to be declared via the stitching builder.